 At the very tail end of 2016, the United States kicked out 35 Russian intelligence officers – seemingly in response to the Kremlin’s alleged involvement in the attacks.

 At the same time, the FBI and US Department of Homeland Defense published a report into what it described as “Russian military cyber activity”.

 The report makes a good read, if you want to know how to better protect your business from spearphishing attack, or avoid having your vulnerable webservers co-opted into assisting hacking campaigns.

 But where it fails, in the eyes of many independent computer security experts, is in providing any technical evidence that points towards Russia being behind the attacks.

-As we described in a recent episode of Smashing Security, attributing attacks reliably is very difficult - and it's quite possible that the United States intelligence agencies have more in the way of convincing evidence that they simply cannot share publicly for understandable operational reasons.
+As we described in a recent episode of the Smashing Security podcast, attributing attacks reliably is very difficult – and it’s quite possible that the United States intelligence agencies have more in the way of convincing evidence that they simply cannot share publicly for understandable operational reasons.

 Yes, in my opinion it probably was an attack orchestrated by Russia.
 But wouldn’t it be nice to know for sure?

 So our eyes lit up when we heard that intelligence chiefs were briefing Donald Trump with more information about what they knew about the attacks.